OrbitalEnterprises/evekit-sde-ws/README.md

 ## Database Setup

 The service expects you've already imported the SDE into your favorite database vendor.
 For the public site, we use MySQL, but for the code below you can use any JDBC and Hibernate friendly vendor.
-The [SDE Converter](https://github.com/OrbitalEnterprises/evekit-sde-converter) project has instructions for converting the YAML SDE export to MySQL, sqlite, h2 and CSV files.
-The converter page has links to conversions we've done using our tool.

 You'll normally want to clone the branch of this module corresponding to the release you plan to use.
 If you're instantiating the service for an SDE release we don't support, then you'll need to determine whether there are any schema changes that aren't reflected in the code.